dbader/schedule/docs/asyncio.rst

     asyncio.run(scheduler())

-The call to ``asyncio.create_task()`` submits the ``job_async`` coroutine to the asyncio event loop. it may or may not run immediately, depending on the how busy the event loop is.
+The call to ``asyncio.create_task()`` submits the ``job_async`` coroutine to the asyncio event loop.
+It may or may not run immediately, depending on the how busy the event loop is.

 Sleeping the right amount of time
 ---------------------------------